 Dr. Kirsten Refsing

-Dr. Kirsten Refsing is a Professor in the Department of Regional and Cross-Cultural Studies, University of Copenhagen.
+Dr. Kirsten Refsing is a retired Professor in the Department of Regional and Cross-Cultural Studies, University of Copenhagen.
 Prior to holding this position, Dr. Refsing was Dean of the Faculty of Humanities at the University of Copenhagen from 2006-11 and Professor and Head of the Department of Japanese Studies at the University of Hong Kong 1996-2006.

 In addition to her work with CATTS, Ms. Regens was a teacher from 1971 to 1980, and a school/university librarian (with an MA in Library Science) from 1980 to 2000.
-She has published numerous articles related to library sciences and science education, and is currently a National Science Foundation Reviewer for Tranforming Undergraduate Education in Science and Technology.
+She has published numerous articles related to library sciences and science education, and is currently a National Science Foundation Reviewer for Transforming Undergraduate Education in Science and Technology.

 Wendy Campbell has more than 30 years of experience in teaching and has been a teacher trainer in hands-on, experiential history for over ten years.
 She was a Master Teacher for Gifted and Talented in Fairfax County, VA.
 She was a Disney Teacher of the Year Finalist and won Washington State’s Golden Acorn Award for Service to Children and Youth.
 She currently serves on the Board of the Osher Lifelong Learning Institute (OLLI) at George Mason University.
 She has taught numerous inservices and training courses for teachers in both Fairfax and Arlington Counties, as well as teaching History Education at the university level.